Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-But I can't even believe that we did that already.
-But I'm just I don't know, I just feel like I've got an ally in you, Tom.
-Another person who's willing to start chatting this stuff through from a faith based perspective, from someone who means business for Jesus.
-So back to the last question.
-Do you have any last pills of Tom wisdom, Tom, Helga Pike, wisdom?
+I can’t believe we did that already.
+I feel like I’ve got an ally in you, Tom—someone willing to chat this stuff through from a faith-based perspective who means business for Jesus.
+Back to that last question—any last pearls of Tom wisdom, Tomas Heligr-Pyke wisdom, before we roll out?

 00:32:46:16 - 00:32:48:11